(damaged boys) 23

 For Marcus, nothing seemed to matter anymore.
 He was listless and indecisive and unsure.
 From outside glances, his life looked perfect, ideal.
 To Marcus, it was far from that.
 His life had become complicated and mundane.
 His work, no longer a source of stimulation or interest, slipped into neutral.
 He coasted on his own knowledge equity, relying on his good relationships with vendors and customers.
 He lived in the ether, floating from meeting to meeting, not quite in a fog, but disillusioned in a cloud of his own despair.

-More "(damaged boys) 16"
+Continue with “(damaged boys) 16”

 (damaged boys) 15